sjapanwala/ls-for-win/README.md

    -r, --recursive              recursively lists everything from current dir, down.
                                 larger files may take longer to process.

+   -s, --search                 recursivly search for a specific filename, will also provide files with similiar names

 OTHER: Other commands that are for management, and other cases.
    -?, -h, --help   shows help menu, Usage: ls --help [OTHER]
                     -> with no args, will shows general help